domain7/dev-wiki/css-sass.md

 Separate stylesheets containing media queries should not be used.
 Doing so severs context, removing variations from the element that is being altered.
 Rather they should be [nested in your declaration blocks](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#media) for the element you wish to alter.

-Breakpoints should be defined in _variables.scss using the $breakpoint-[name] pattern.
-Breakpoints shouldn't be named after specific devices or classes of device. $breakpoint-iphone is a really bad breakpoint name, as evident by there being 3 sizes of iPhone being sold at the time writing.
+Breakpoints should be defined in _variables.scss under the $breakpoints map and can be called in scss files with the `breakpoint` function in _functions.scss.
+Breakpoints shouldn't be named after specific devices or classes of device. $breakpoints(iphone) is a really bad breakpoint name, as evident by there being 3 sizes of iPhone being sold at the time writing.
 More abstract names are encouraged.

 ### Don't build mobile first (sorry)

 Contrary to the cool kids, don't build your mobile layout first using media queries for desktop layouts.
 This creates a situation where you need to polyfill media query support for older browsers and end up with strange conflicts in things like harvey.js and enquire.js.
 This also creates unnecessary overhead.
 There's no need at all for IE8 to support media queries.
 You should build so your average sized desktop layout works without media queries, then use media queries to adapt smaller and larger, as the case may be.
 The only exception is in situations where you're only building for mobile, or only supporting browsers with media query support.
 Otherwise, take this approach.

-## Modules and partials
+## Modules

-All styling code should be contained in modules and partials.
-These are stored in the /modules and /partials directories, and named with an underscore prefix, like `_buttons.scss`.
+All styling code should be contained in modules.
+These are stored in the /modules directory, and named with an underscore prefix, like `_buttons.scss`.

-### Modules

 Modules are self contained pieces of styling that can be reused.
 Modules should have the following characteristics: